Many-to-many relationship guidance

 Generally, we don't recommend relating two fact-type tables directly using many-to-many cardinality.
 The main reason is because the model won't provide flexibility in the ways you report visuals filter or group.
 In the example, it's only possible for visuals to filter or group by the Order table OrderID column.
 An additional reason relates to the quality of your data.
-If your data has integrity issues, it's possible some rows may be omitted during querying due to the nature of the weak relationship.
+If your data has integrity issues, it's possible some rows may be omitted during querying due to the nature of the limited relationship.
 For more information, see Model relationships in Power BI Desktop (Relationship evaluation).

 Instead of relating fact-type tables directly, we recommend you adopt Star Schema design principles.
 You do it by adding dimension-type tables.
 The dimension-type tables then relate to the fact-type tables by using one-to-many relationships.
 This design approach is robust as it delivers flexible reporting options.
 It lets you filter or group using any of the dimension-type columns, and summarize any related fact-type table.

 Let's consider a better solution.

 - The model now has four additional tables: OrderLine, OrderDate, Product, and FulfillmentDate

 - The four additional tables are all dimension-type tables, and one-to-many relationships relate these tables to the fact-type tables

 - The OrderLine table contains an OrderLineID column, which represents the OrderID value multiplied by 100, plus the OrderLine value—a unique identifier for each order line

 - The Order and Fulfillment tables now contain an OrderLineID column, and they no longer contain the OrderID and OrderLine columns

 - The Fulfillment table now contains OrderDate and ProductID columns

 - The FulfillmentDate table relates only to the Fulfillment table